Capital Improved Rating

 This distinction between man made and gifts of the creator is enhanced by John Locke’s classical theory of property, which proposes an individual has the full right to one’s labour of goods they produced.
 Further clarification is given by the Lockean proviso – a feature of John Locke’s labour theory of property which says that, whilst individuals have a right to homestead private property from nature by working on it, they can do so only “…at least where there is enough, and as good, left in common for others”.

 The process of wealth accrual without any productive output.
-This results from lobbying for monopoly powers via insider contacts.
+This results from lobbying government for monopoly powers via insider contacts.
 Rent seeking results in poor resource allocation, lower economic output, lower government revenues, increased inequality, higher cost-of-business and national decline.
 Adam Smith called rent seekers ‘the public enemy’.

 Economic rent in relationship to subsoil minerals, oils and gases.
 Identifying and measuring (or collecting) resource rent depends on the availability of information, market conditions, technology and the system of property rights used to govern access to and management of resources.